Genital warts are a common sexually transmitted infection caused by a virus called Human Papilloma Virus (HPV).

 Symptoms of genital warts

-If you have genital warts, you may notice lumps or growths which were not there before around your vagina, penis or anus.
+If you have genital warts, you may notice lumps or growths around your vagina, penis or anus that were not there before.
 However, you can carry the virus without developing actual warts.

 It's common for warts to appear or re-appear during pregnancy due to a change in how the immune system manages the virus.